Excerpt: A Suitable Replacement

 “In theory, but it is hard to be half of an engaged couple when the other half has been missing for three weeks.”

 Max drew back, eyes widening, mouth opening, then snapping shut, before he finally managed to get out, “What are you talking about?
-I got a letter from Mavin a fortnight ago that seemed to indicate she was still right here!”
+I got a letter from Mavin a fortnight ago that made it perfectly clear she was being her imperial self right here in town!”

 “She vanished three weeks ago, immediately after the Forte ball,” the man bit out.
 What the bloody hell was his name?
 Something that did not provoke images of dark and stormy highwaymen, to be sure.
 “I have been attempting to find her, but all I get is vague reassurances from her friends that all is well.”